NurAfiqahPaiman/Data-Engineer/Python/README.md

 #Python Programming

-This folder dedicated to showcase my programming skills in python.
+This folder is to showcase my excellent understanding and working knowledge of Python coding skills.